dotlang/language/README.md

     else: "Not_int"
 }
 ```
+7. `var x:int, found: bool = maybe_int`.
+8. `var x:string, found: bool = int_or_string_or_float`

 **Notes**

 2. You can use either types or identifiers for union cases.
-If you use an identifier you must prefix it with `$` and it's name should be unique.
+If you use an identifier you must use a capital identifier and it's name should be unique.
 3. Example number 1 shows usage of label types to define an enum type to represent days of week.
 4. Example 2, defines a union with explicit type and changes it's value to other types in next two examples.
 5. Example 5, uses `typeOf` function to check if there is an integer type inside previously defined union.
 6. You can use the syntax in example 6 to cast a union to another type.
 It will also give a boolean to indicate if the casting was successful.
 7. Example 7, uses `switch` expression to check and match for type of data inside union.
 8. `int | flotOrString` will be simplified to `int | float | string`
+9. You can use assignment operator to extract and check internal data of a union type (Example 7 and 8).

 ## Important types